 -1 capsule Aggressive Strength Estrogen Control

 After swallowing this small drugstore’s worth of capsules, I put on the water to boil for coffee and head down to the basement gym.

 In the gym, I flip on the lights, which powered by a special kind of bulb called “Awake And Alert“.
 These bulbs crank out massive amounts of blue light, and if the day is gray, I’ll head to gym rather than the backyard patio for a massive dose of light.

 Then, I proceed to do my 10 minute morning stretch routine, which frankly, is still pretty dang close to what I was doing 5 years ago.
 Some things never change.
 The only major difference is that I add 10 dead-hang pullups at the end of the stretch.

 I charge back upstairs and grab the coffee, which is always caffeinated for 3 weeks, then decaffeinated for 1 week, allowing me to only be nursing a caffeine habit 75% of the time (and allow for resensitization of the adenosine receptors).
-I use Dave Asprey’s Upgraded Coffee and simply get 3 bags caffeinated and 1 bag decaf with each order.
-And no, I do not use the butter or MCT oil.
+I use Kion Coffee, and no, I do not use butter or MCT oil.
 Just black coffee, thank you.

 Coffee in hand, I head to the bathroom.

 So I’ll let you in on a little secret: I only poop once-a-day.
 That’s right – I get it all out of the way with one massive dump first thing in the morning.
 There’s just something I don’t like about walking around during the current day with the previous day’s majority of solid waste still inside me.